Page3/learngit/readme.txt

-Git is a haha version control system.
+Git is a haha hehe version control system.
-Git is a haha free software.
+Git is a haha hehe free software.